Si-Szas/Si-Szas/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
+   - MunDos, probably SERGA when it arrives
 - 🌱 I’m currently learning ...
+   - Machine learning, making a game engine
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...